andrewplummer/Sugar/README.md

 listing the packages you want to include.
-The advantage of using this script is that it will perform all the minification on the fly, providing more fine-grained control by allowing you to manipulate the source code in `lib` before building.
+The advantage of using this script is that it will perform all the minification on the fly, providing more fine-grained control by allowing you to manipulate the source code in `lib/` before building.
 If you want to remove specific methods from a package, you can do it this way.
 Be careful about removing dependencies, however, especially methods in `core.js`, the extending methods of which are required.